Compliance & Regulations

 ADA Standards that went in effect in 2012 included newly covered elements like mobility devices, service animals, facilities and reservation systems.
 Lodging and restaurant operators are urged to take the necessary steps to bring various elements into compliance and review existing elements that will be subject to stricter or different specifications.

 Carbon Monoxide - Alarms or detection systems shall be installed in Group R Occupancies.
 Check Oregon Codes 908.7.2 in the Oregon Fire Code for more information.
 See also NCSL Carbon Monoxide Detector Requirements.

-Employee Retirement Savings Plan - OregonSaves, a state-run retirement program for employees of businesses who do not currently offer a retirement savings plan, officially launched in July 2017.
+Employee Retirement Savings Plan - OregonSaves is a state-run retirement program for employees of businesses who do not currently offer a retirement savings plan.
+However, employers have an alternative with ORLA's 401K Plan if they currently do not have a plan in place.
 The State requires employers to either register their company with OregonSaves or certify that their company is exempt from the program.
 The registration deadlines for employers are as follows: